 Yellow needs to raise more money to prevent the company’s financial collapse.
 Yet it cannot do so unless a new agreement with the Teamsters is reached.
 Yellow warned staff in a memo that the “business is out of cash and is in danger of closing or liquidation.
 Phase 2 and the One Yellow changeover delays have cost money.
 Without demonstrating to the market that we can carry out our One Yellow ambitions, the company will not be able to pay its obligations or get lender funding.”

 In other words, Yellow risks going out of business.
-Unless it can prove to Wall Street that it can get the most value out of its employees while still making money for investors.
+Unless it can prove to Wall Street that it can get the most value from its employees while still making money for investors.

 The Teamsters have not presented any arguments against salary decreases and job losses.
 They have acknowledged giving the businesses billions of dollars in employee funds.
 They offered it through pay, benefits, and pension reductions.
 But Yellow is still on the verge of insolvency.